-The Women of Our Era Ceremony held on the 5th of October 2018, to celebrate the success of how far women have come and also to celebrate and commend the hard work put in from all our volunteers.
+The Women of Our Era Ceremony was held on the 5th of October 2018, to celebrate the success of how far women have come and also to celebrate and commend the hard work put in by all our volunteers.

-Great turn out on the night, great speeches from HM Lord Lieutenant Helen Nellis who is the first female appointed in 500 years.
-First BAME officer from Darlington Sajna Ali, Liz Mead, Head of Crime Bedfordshire Police, DR Debbie Challis and Dawn Bainbride from the Heritage Lottery Fund.
+Great turnout on the night, and great speeches from HM Lord Lieutenant Helen Nellis who is the first female appointed in 500 years.
+First BAME officer from Darlington Sajna Ali, Liz Mead, Head of Crime Bedfordshire Police, DR Debbie Challis, and Dawn Bainbride from the Heritage Lottery Fund.

 We need to stay focused on Gender equality and Diversity, stamping out any form of discrimination.